How Long Will a Laptop Last for Business Use

 Role based performance expectations should guide laptop planning.
 A laptop that works for one employee may not be suitable for another, even if both devices are the same age.

-When to replace a laptop
+When should IT replace a laptop?

 IT teams should not wait until every device fails before replacing it.
 The best replacement decision balances performance, security, cost, and employee experience.